yab-g4u/IDA/README.md

 ### **Our AI Agent Assists Users By:**
 1️⃣ **Providing detailed medical insights** about medicines (usage, side effects, precautions).
-2️⃣ **Finding nearby pharmacies** using real-time location-based search and an interactive map.
+2️⃣ **Finding nearby pharmacies** using real-time locationbased search and an interactive map.
 3️⃣ **Blockchain-Powered Marketplace** – A secure platform to buy verified medicines with blockchain technology ensuring transparency and trust.
 4️⃣ **IDT Token** – A utility token that rewards users for engaging with the platform.